dolittle/Studio/Source/DevTool/README.md

 * BUG: Make content scrollable

-* BUG: Displaying 'unknown' for runstate at startup - make sure we set the correct run state for all apps and microservices loaded
 * BUG: Electron Security errors on startup
 * BUG: Multiple windows being opened using start:dev script